 Jahangir, also known as Prince Salim, was the fourth Mughal Emperor of India.
-The tomb of Jahangir was made for his wife Nur Jahan after his death in the early 16th century.
+The tomb of Jahangir was made for his wife Nur Jahan in the early 16th century.

 The tomb of the emperor Jahangir is the third most visited heritage site in Pakistan.
 It was given the status of a UNESCO heritage site in 1993.
 It is a grand monument with beautiful marble work, finished with red sandstone and floral designs that cover the walls of the tomb.